shalev121/WannaBe-Project/README.md

 ![Skill Deep Dive Modal](assets/screenshots/skill_deep_dive.png)

-For every transition, users can explore role-defining skills in depth.
-Each skill includes a definition, its importance for the transition, and curated learning resources to bridge the identified skill gap.
+For each transition, users can explore role-defining skills in depth.
+Skills presented here are extracted through a large-scale PySpark pipeline and validated using statistical frequency filtering based on Revealed Comparative Advantage (RCA).

+Each skill entry includes:
+- A precise definition
+- An explanation of why the skill is critical for the transition
+- Curated learning resources for skill acquisition

+This component operationalizes the concept of “skill gaps” by identifying concrete, actionable differences between the source and target roles.

 ## System Architecture